wallarm/product-documentation/docs/latest/about-wallarm/credential-stuffing.md

 # Credential Stuffing Detection <a href="../subscription-plans/#subscription-plans"><img src="../../images/api-security-tag.svg" style="border: none;"></a>

 [Credential stuffing](../attacks-vulns-list.md#credential-stuffing) is a cyber attack where hackers use lists of compromised user credentials to gain unauthorized access to user accounts on multiple websites.
+This article describes how to detect this type of threats using Wallarm's **Credential Stuffing Detection**.

+User credentials can become compromised in different ways, including as a result of email fishing, social engineering, disclosure by insiders or technical data breach.

-This attack is hazardous because many people reuse the same username and password across different services or use popular weak passwords.
+A credential stuffing attack is hazardous because of the common practice of reusing identical usernames and passwords across different services, along with the tendency to choose easily guessable (weak) passwords.
 A successful credential stuffing attack requires fewer attempts, so attackers can send requests much less frequently, which makes standard measures like brute force protection ineffective.
-This article describes how to detect this type of threats using Wallarm's **Credential Stuffing Detection**.

 ## How Wallarm addresses credential stuffing

 Wallarm's **Credential Stuffing Detection** collects and displays real-time information about attempts to use compromised or weak credentials to access your applications.
-It also enables instant notifications about such attempts and forms full downloadable list of all compromised or weak credentials providing access to your applications.
+It also enables instant notifications about such attempts and forms downloadable list of all compromised or weak credentials providing access to your applications.

 To identify compromised and weak passwords, Wallarm uses a comprehensive database of more than **850 million records** collected from the public [HIBP](https://haveibeenpwned.com/) compromised credentials database.